 Graduate students must be enrolled in 6 or more credits each semester to be eligible for federal loan funding.

-Graduate students will begin receiving financial aid offers for 2020-21 in mid-July.
+Graduate students will begin receiving financial aid offers for 2021-22 in early July.

 Federal Unsubsidized Loan